Author: Lisa Elleson, 2016 Edited By: Candace Summers, 2018

 For Clyde and Emily, life after the circus was just as satisfying as the countless days spent leaping through the air and performing grand bicycle tricks.
 Although it was reported that the couple saw their new home in Bloomington as “superior to the nomadic type of home they had known as stage people,” the two certainly remained connected to their lives in the circus and continued to perform in many local theater and vaudeville shows.
 They originally lived at 305 South McLean Street, but moved several times over the years.
 In 1920 they lived at 402 East Market Street.
 In 1923 they moved once again to live at 214 ½ East Washington Street.
 By 1928 they were living at 507 South Moore Street, where Emily was still living in 1962.

-When they settled down in Bloomington in 1918, Clyde utilized the skills he learned as a jeweler’s apprentice with Will Homuth and took over Homuth’s store on the south side of the Courthouse Square at 108 West Washington Street.
-He went on to purchase the jewelry department in the Newmarket (located at 102-108 North Center Street) in 1922.
-Emily helped Clyde as a sales worker in the store, which they owned and operated for almost seventeen years.
+When they settled down in Bloomington in 1918, Clyde utilized the skills he learned as a jeweler’s apprentice and worked at Will Homuth’s store on the south side of the Courthouse Square at 108 West Washington Street (which had been the location of Clyde’s former employer, Frank Parritt).
+He worked for Hormuth until 1919, at which time he accepted a position with Mayer Livingston & Co.
+Clyde was the head of the jewelry department at the new Mayer Livingston & Co.’s Newmarket Department Store, which opened on December 15,1919.
+Emily helped Clyde as a sales worker in the store, which he managed for almost eighteen years.
 The Newmarket was eventually sold to Montgomery Ward & Co., causing Clyde to open up his own store at 111 North Center Street in 1938.
 Clyde advertised his diamonds as being “unconditionally guaranteed perfect, of fine color and full brilliancy.”
-Sometime around 1944, Clyde sold the store to Sigmund Sorg., Inc.
+Sometime around 1941, Clyde sold the store to Sigmund Sorg., Inc. By 1944, Clyde had ended his career in the jewelry business and no longer was affiliated with the store.

 Beyond the jewelry business, Emily and Clyde were active members of the Bloomington community.
 They maintained their lives as performers by taking part in many area theatrical shows, both on stage and behind the scenes.
 A 1922 issue of The Daily Pantagraph reported that Emily’s performance in The Jollies of 1922 was “a novelty and rigorously applauded.”
 The Jollies of 1922 was put on by the Young Men’s Club.
 Clyde was a member of this club and served as president in 1932.
 In 1926 they both did the makeup for The Sword of the Samurai, a production put on by Second Presbyterian Church.
 Clyde and Emily’s involvement in local theater broadened when they helped found and organize the Bloomington Community Players.
 The two remained active members for many years.